 Serinus has interests in a minor property at Sturgeon Lake in Alberta, Canada.
 This asset is not currently producing and has a future abandonment liability associated with it of CAD\$1.1 million.
-Abandonment work of \$nil was undertaken during the first quarter of 2017 (Q1 2016: \$0.1).
+No abandonment work was undertaken during the year to date 2017 (2016: \$0.1 million).